Grand Slam coach Rowlands dies aged 85

 Last updated on .From the section Welsh Rugby

-Former Wales scrum-half, captain, coach, manager and Welsh Rugby Union (WRU) president Clive Rowlands has died at the age of 85.
+Former Wales captain, coach, manager and Welsh Rugby Union president Clive Rowlands has died at the age of 85.

-As a player Rowlands captained Wales in each of his 14 Test appearances from 1963-1965.
+A qualified teacher, he captained Wales from scrum-half in each of his 14 Test appearances from 1963-1965.

-At club level, Rowlands played for Pontypool, Llanelli and Swansea before turning to coaching.
+He played for Pontypool, Llanelli and Swansea before turning to coaching, winning 18 of his 29 games with Wales.

-Rowlands, who earned the nickname 'Top Cat' in rugby circles, was renowned for his passionate motivational methods and during his coaching stint Wales won 18 of his 29 games.

-After coaching he moved into rugby administration, managing Wales when they finished third at the inaugural Rugby World Cup in 1987.
+Rowlands, renowned for his passion and motivational methods as a coach, later moved into rugby administration and managed Wales when they finished third at the inaugural Rugby World Cup in 1987.

-Two years later he filled a similar role as the British and Irish Lions beat Australia 2-1.
+Two years later he filled a similar role as the British and Irish Lions beat Australia 2-1 down under.

-He was also president of the WRU in 1989-90, a period of controversy in the game.
+He was also president of the WRU in 1989-90 during a period of controversy in the game in Wales.

-Away from sport Rowlands was a keen promoter of the Welsh language, and a regular and insightful commentator on rugby matters on BBC Radio Cymru.
+Away from sport Rowlands was a keen promoter of the Welsh language and a regular and insightful commentator on BBC Radio Cymru.

-Rowlands spent two years in a sanatorium as a child recovering from tuberculosis, a disease which claimed his sister Megan's life, and in the early 1990s he overcame bowel cancer.
+He successfully overcame serious illness twice in his life, spending two years in a sanatorium as a child recovering from tuberculosis - a disease that claimed his sister Megan's life - then in the early 1990s he overcame bowel cancer.

-A qualified teacher, he played club rugby at scrum-half for Abercraf, Pontypool, Llanelli and Swansea.
+He played club rugby at scrum-half for Abercraf before his spells with Pontypool, Llanelli and Swansea.

 In spite of his success and fame in Wales, Rowlands' heart was in his tiny home village of Upper Cwmtwrch in the Swansea Valley, where he lived until his death.